plone/volto/RELEASING.md

 - Have an environment variable `GITHUB_TOKEN` with a GitHub personal token with permissions to write to the [Volto Release page on GitHub](https://github.com/plone/volto/releases).
 - Install [`pipx`](https://pypa.github.io/pipx/) in your system.

-You have to ask for these permissions to the members of the `@plone/release-team` via Github or Plone's Discord `release-team` channel.
+To request these permissions, on GitHub tag `@plone/release-team`, or in Discord post to the [`release-team` channel](https://discord.com/channels/786421998426521600/897549410521714760).

-### Permission to `master` branch
+### Permission to push to `master` branch

 The release process involves pushing directly to the `master` branch.
 Volto's `master` branch is protected, so the releaser needs to have permission for pushing to it.
-At the moment of this writting, the `plone/volto-team` Github group have granted permissions for pushing to `master`.
+At the moment of this writing, members of the GitHub group `@plone/volto-team` have permission to push to `master`.

 ### Permission to release Volto to npm registry